rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

 ### `route` command

 Use the `route` command to view and edit the routing table.
-The output for `route` varies among Linux&reg; distributions.
+The output for `route` varies among Linux distributions.
 The following output is from a Debian&reg; distribution:

     # route